 by Kristin Marino | September 18, 2012

 Could e-books eventually make good old fashioned books obsolete?
 Probably not.
 One reason?
-For now, only 20% of e-reader owners say that the e-content want is always available.
-What's more, sometimes nothing beats the look and feel of a physical book, especially where kids are concerned.
+For now, only 20 percent of e-reader owners say that the e-content they want is always available.
+What's more, sometimes nothing beats the look and feel of a physical book, especially where early childhood education is concerned.
 After all, you can't really "Pat the Bunny" if he's behind a touch screen.
 At least not yet.
 But the number of people using e-readers is growing.
 Learn more about the need to e-read.

 For a complete list of sources, please view the Infographic.